Contact: Louise Grabowski, 617-851-1673

 To subscribe to event notifications email SCASquantumEvents@gmail.com.

 We read about it in the news every day and we see the impacts across our community, state, and nation.
-On November 15 the Squantum Community Association will host a panel of experts who will review the issues surrounding the origin of the opioid crisis, its impact on the community, and efforts to prevent abuse and to assist those who are addicted.
-Share your questions and join the dialogue.
-Panelists include Norfolk DA Michael Morrrissey, Learn to Cope founder Joanne Peterson, and Quincy Substance Use Prevention Coordinator Laura Martin.
+In November a panel of experts reviewed the issues surrounding the origin of the opioid crisis, its impact on the community, and efforts to prevent abuse and to assist those who are addicted.
+Panelists included Norfolk DA Michael Morrrissey and Quincy Substance Use Prevention Coordinator Laura Martin.
 See the full panel and read more.

 Meet the At-Large City Council Candidates